-For the Healthcare Coalition
+For the Employer For the Healthcare Coalition

-/s/ 08/21/2024
+/s/ 08/21/202 4 /s/ 08/22/ /2024

-Janetta Sheehan, Sr. Labor Negotiator OFM/SHR Labor Relations & Compensation Policy Section 08/22/2024

-Kurt Spiegel, Executive Director WFSE
+Janetta Sheehan, Sr. Labor Negotiato Kurt Spiegel, Executive Director r

+OFM/SHR Labor Relations & WFSE

+Compensation Policy Section

+/s/ 08/22 2/2024

-Jane Hopkins, President SEIU 1199NW
+Jane Hopkins, President

+SEIU 1199NW

-For the Healthcare Coalition:
+For the Employer: For the Healthcare Coalition:

-/s
+/s/ /s/ -

-Ann Green, OFM Lead Negotiator /s
+Ann Green, OFM Jane Hopkins, President

-Jane Hopkins, President SEIU 1199NW
+Lead Negotiator SEIU 1199NW

+/s/

-Karen Estevenin, Executive Director PROTEC17
+Karen Estevenin, Executive Director

+PROTEC17

+This tentative agreement will only become final if it is first determined to be financially feasible by OFM and subsequently funded by the Legislature in the 2025-2027 budget.

+H. MEMORANDUM OF UNDERSTANDING BETWEEN THE STATE OF WASHINGTON AND

-H. Memorandum Of Understanding Between The State Of Washington And Washington Federation Of State Employees Community Colleges Coalition
+Washington Federation Of State Employees Community Colleges Coalition